alexsalvatore/microchain/README.md

 ## To Do

+- Need to sort block by height when passing a list of block to the chain to instantiating it.
 - create expirable transaction for content, a transaction that can be purged of the chain once a certain time.
 - several validation check: test if block or transaction are not in the future, test the height of blocks, test if there is a genesis block and if not, the chain can only be red.
 - create a _founders_ propertie in the genesis block, an array of public keys that can send _instruction(s)_ to the chain.
 I currently do not know if I should merge this property with the _Config_ class.